-There's also a no claims bonus expiry which means if you don’t use it – you lose it.
-This only happens if you stop driving for more than two years, but it does mean after that, you'll have to start again.
+There's also an NCB expiry, which happens if you stop driving for more than 2 years.
+After that you'll have to start again.

-To reward you for careful driving, insurers will give you a discount for every year you don’t claim.
-Of course, if you've never driven – you’ve not got any no claims, so insurers will see you as more of a risk, which means more expensive insurance.
+Of course, if you've never driven you won't have an NCB, so insurers see you as a higher risk, which means more expensive insurance.

-To get that NCB a bit quicker and ultimately, get cheaper insurance, some providers offer 10 month policies.
-These are sometimes called a 'Bonus Accelerator’, but aren't accepted by all insurers so it's worth checking before trying to speed things up.
+To get that NCB a bit quicker, and ultimately get cheaper insurance, some providers offer 10 month policies.
+These are sometimes called a 'Bonus Accelerator'.
+Such policies aren't accepted by all insurers, so it's worth checking before trying to speed things up.

-Usually you can't get a no claims bonus as a named driver because it's on the main driver's experience that the no claims discount is based.
-Some insurers do allow named drivers to build up a NCB with them, but you may find that it's only available if you stay with that insurer, as there are only a selection of insurance companies that accept named driver no claims bonuses.
+Usually you can't get an NCB as a named driver, because it's based on the main driver's experience.
+Some insurers do allow named drivers to build up an NCB with them, but you may find that it's only available if you stay with that insurer.
+Only a selection of insurance companies accept named driver NCBs.

 What happens if I claim?

-When you make a claim on your policy you'll usually lose some, or all of your no claims bonus if your insurer has to pay out – even if it's not your fault.
+When you make a claim on your policy you'll usually lose some or all of your NCB if your insurer has to pay out – even if it's not your fault.
 How much of it you actually lose depends on how many years NCB you have, as well as the insurer.

 After an accident, there might be some situations where your NCB isn't affected.
 Let's say you were hit by another driver and they agree it was their fault – your insurance provider may recover all the costs from the other driver's insurance, saving your NCB.

-Even if you've protected your no claims bonus, it’s worth remembering it isn't a guarantee that the price of the policy won't go up later on.
-Your premium is actually decided by your claims history, and your NCB is taken off the final price.
+Even if you've protected your NCB, it isn't a guarantee that the premium won't go up later on.
+Your premium is decided by your claims history, and your NCB is taken off the final price.

-Transferring your no claims bonus between insurers is usually simple, but if you switch before the 12 month policy is over then you won't earn your NCB for that year.
-This is because you're given your proof of no claim bonus at the end of your policy (renewal period).
+Transferring the NCB between insurers is usually simple, but if you switch before the 12 month policy is over then you won't earn your NCB for that year.
+This is because you're given your proof of NCB at the end of your policy at renewal.

-If you're not sent your proof of no claims automatically with a renewal letter, you can give your insurance provider a call and ask them to send it to you.
-This is sometimes called a no claims bonus certificate and it’s what you’ll need to show to other insurers if you want to switch.
+If you're not sent your proof of NCB with a renewal letter, contact your insurance provider and ask them to send it to you.
+This is sometimes called a NCB certificate, and if you want to switch you'll need to show it to the other insurer.